kristofferkjeldby/Lightcore/README.md

     }
 ```

-This worldbuilder simply places a red sphere in the middle of the screen.
+This WorldBuilder simply places a red sphere in the middle of the screen.
+You can add more advanced shapes using the available library, or define you own.
+Lightcore supports both Cartesian and Spherical coodinates.

 You will need to register your world in Lightcore.cs and then start the application.
 The application support a low resolution preview mode.
 It also supports creating animations by calling the Create function increasing the animateStep.
 In that way, you can move stuff around in your world.